CS-433/cs-433-project-2-on_va_tout_casser/README.md

 This is a quick overview of the libraries used.
 ### Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the libraries used in the project.
 Make sure to have the latest version of pip : use "pip install --upgrade pip" and in Windows "python -m pip install --upgrade pip".
 Make sure to use at least the 3.7.* python version.
+To use Keras, check if you have the 2.2 tensorflow version, or higher.

 ```bash